Alex-OpenOrigins/react-mention-hashtag-parser/README.md

 React Mention Parser
 ====
-Enhance your strings with _live_ mention components.
+Enhance your strings with _live_ mention and hashtag components.

 ## Features: